tungsten branding company logo

 • Not too long

-• Start high in the alphabet
+• Starts high in the alphabet

 • Sounds cool when you say it